pabloostos/road-to-ai-agent-engineer-/token-usage-monitoring/exercise.md

 ## Bonus Challenges

-1. **Multi-Model Support**: Extend the script to work with different models (GPT-3.5, GPT-4, Claude).
+1. **Multi-Model Support**: Extend the script to work with different OpenRouter models (GPT-3.5, GPT-4, Claude, Llama, etc.).
 2. **Daily Budget Tracking**: Implement a feature that tracks daily spending and alerts when approaching a budget limit.
 3. **Batch Processing**: Modify the script to handle multiple prompts efficiently.
 4. **Visual Dashboard**: Create a simple visualization of token usage and costs over time.